derhnyel/ac_test/README.md

 - Check python version `python --version`

 - Set up Postgresql Server on your Computer and Get the service Running.
+If you need help with that, head over to [https://www.prisma.io/dataguide/postgresql/setting-up-a-local-postgresql-database](https://www.prisma.io/dataguide/postgresql/setting-up-a-local-postgresql-database)

-- On Windows You can Download the PgAdmin Application [https://www.pgadmin.org/download/](https://www.pgadmin.org/download/)
+- On Windows You can Download the PgAdmin Application from [https://www.pgadmin.org/download/](https://www.pgadmin.org/download/)

-- Create a database with the name hackernewsdb.
+- Create a postgre database with the name hackernewsdb.

 - You could use any other name as your database name but remember to update the "DATABASE" variable in the django projects 'settings.py' file.